-Chapter 10 starts a new section of the books, which is attributed to Solomon and is filled mainly with short, individual Proverbs.
+Chapter 10 starts a new section of the book, which is attributed to Solomon and is filled mainly with short, individual proverbs.

 There are individual proverbs that run along common themes, often using contrasting elements: wise/foolish, money, lazy/diligent, truth telling, and wicked/righteous.
-(See: wise, wisdom, fool, foolish, folly, evil, wicked, wickedness and righteous, righteousness)
+(See: wise, wisdom, fool, foolish, folly and evil, wicked, unpleasant and righteous, righteousness, unrighteousness, unrighteousness, upright, uprightness)